hlfcoding/hlf-tumblr-log/README.md

 ### Images

+- Text posts can have banner images that can be `framed` (class) and `has-expandable` (parent class).
   - The `alt` attr for `framed` images will be displayed as an annotation.
-  - If that image is shrunken, it will have a full-screen icon expand to tumblr-lightbox.
+  - If that image is shrunken to fit the post width, it will have a full-screen icon expand to tumblr-lightbox.
+  - The `alt` attr can also contain a full-size url, but `data-width` and `data-height` attributes must be included for proper expansion.
   - Wrapping an `[]` around the alt text automatically adds `framed` to the image.
 Useful for Markdown.
   - Include the original source within an `()` at the end to show it during expansion.
 Useful for Markdown.

-- Text posts, esp. legacy ones, have embedded galleries.
+- Text posts have embedded galleries.
 When these galleries go past one row, Masonry is used for layout.
+  - Images should store thumbnail urls in their `src`, and full-size urls in `alt`.
+    `data-width` and `data-height` are also needed for tumblr-lightbox to work.

 ### Other

 - Editing should happen in the Markdown-editor.
 - Fancy blockquotes require a nested `span`.
-- Embedded legacy images require the `alt` attribute to be the full-size src.

 ## License